linonymous/Golang-Cookbook/README.md

 #### Goroutines Internals
 ##### Thread Basics
-- In Linux terminology, there are two types of threads, user-space threads(often called as green threads) and kernel space threads. https://www.andrew.cmu.edu/user/gkesden/ucsd/classes/sp16/cse120-a/applications/ln/cse120-sp16-lecture4.pdf http://www.cs.iit.edu/~cs561/cs450/ChilkuriDineshThreads/dinesh's%20files/User%20and%20Kernel%20Level%20Threads.html
+- In Linux terminology, there are two types of threads, user-space threads(often called as green threads) and kernel space threads.

+https://www.andrew.cmu.edu/user/gkesden/ucsd/classes/sp16/cse120-a/applications/ln/cse120-sp16-lecture4.pdf
+http://www.cs.iit.edu/~cs561/cs450/ChilkuriDineshThreads/dinesh's%20files/User%20and%20Kernel%20Level%20Threads.html
 - Kernel space threads are created and managed by OS.
 It runs kernel code and is not associated with any userspace process.
 Kernel maintains a table for all kernel threads.
 Thus, the scheduler can give priority to a process with a large number of threads over the process with comparatively fewer threads.
 - Kernel level threads, on the contrary, are inefficient and slow.
 - Kernel-Level threads make concurrency much cheaper than process because much less state to allocate and initialize.
 However, for fine-grained concurrency, kernel-level threads still suffer from too much overhead in context switching because thread operations still require system calls.
 Ideally, we require thread operations to be as fast as a procedure call.
 Kernel-Level threads have to be general to support the needs of all programmers, languages, runtimes, etc. For such fine-grained concurrency we still need "cheaper" threads.
 - To make threads cheap and fast, they need to be implemented at the user level.
 User-Level threads are managed entirely by the run-time system (user-level library).The kernel knows nothing about user-level threads and manages them as if they were single-threaded processes.User-Level threads are small and fast, each thread is represented by a PC, register, stack, and small thread control block.
 Creating a new thread, switching between threads, and synchronizing threads are done via procedure call. i.e no kernel involvement.
 User-Level threads are hundred times faster than Kernel-Level threads.
+But, user level threads are not optimized for scheduling, as kernel has less or no information about the user level threads, user level threads are not scheduled in optimized way.

 ##### Multiplexing Threads